pariahGH/citation_downloader/README.md

 Comes with a GUI built with wxPython for your clicking convenience.
 No cmd-line interface.

-There is no license on this because as far as I'm concerned, take this code and run with it.
+I added a license because I figure if people who know more about laws than I do say its a good idea, it's probably a good idea.
+That being said, take this code and run with it.
 Attribtion is nice but not required.
 My only request is that you use this ~~power~~ script for the furtherance of humanity's knowledge.